andreasdominik/SnipsGoogleTTS/README.md

 ```
 cd /opt
 sudo mkdir SnipsHelpers
-sudo chown YOUR.USER.NAME SnipsHelpers
+sudo chown <YOUR.USER.NAME> SnipsHelpers
 git clone git@github.com:andreasdominik/SnipsGoogleTTS.git
 ```

-If you like, you can add a symbolic link to the executables from a directory in the path, such as `/usr/local/bin`:
+If you like, you can add a symbolic link to the say-executable from a directory in the path, such as `/usr/local/bin`:
 ```
 cd \usr\local\bin
 sudo ln -s /opt/SnipsHelpers/SnipsGoogleTTS/say
-sudo ln -s /opt/SnipsHelpers/SnipsGoogleTTS/saySnips
 ```

 You can test the intallation by calling say, as:
 ```
-say file.wav en Hello I am snips.
+say en Hello I am snips.
 How are you?
 ```

 All generated audio files will be added to the cache, so the `say`-command